 We must continue to add hardware and enhance software to accommodate the increased content in our library and increased use of our and our distribution partners' Web sites.
 In order to make timely decisions about hardware and software enhancements, we must be able to accurately forecast the growth in demand for our services.
-This growth in demand for our services is large.
+This growth in demand for our services could be difficult to forecast and the potential audience for our services is large.
 If we are unable to increase the data storage and processing capacity of our systems at least as fast as the growth in demand, our systems may become unstable and may fail to operate for unknown periods of time.
 Unscheduled downtime could harm our business and also could discourage current and potential end users and reduce future revenues.